Program Management

 • Be responsive: Aim to acknowledge new reports within 24-48 hours

-• Provide regular updates: Keep researchers informed about the status of their reports
+• Provide regular updates: Keep bug hunters informed about the status of their reports

 • Be transparent: Clearly explain your decisions, especially for rejected reports